Solo User Guide

 kubectl config use-context <context-name>

-solo quick-start single deploy
+solo one-shot single deploy

 When you’re finished, you can tear down your Solo network just as easily: